Aerosucre Flight 157: Aircraft and crew

 The aircraft involved in the crash was a Boeing 727-200 registered HK-4544 with serial number 21105.
 It entered service in 1975, operating as a passenger aircraft for Air Jamaica until 1997.
 It was then converted into a cargo aircraft.
 The aircraft began operating for Aerosucre in 2008.

 The captain was 58-year-old Jaime Cantillo, who had been with Aerosucre since 1997 and was licensed to fly the Boeing 727 in 2005.
 He had logged 8,708 flight hours, including 6,822 hours on the Boeing 727.
 The first officer was 39-year-old Mauricio Guzmán, who had been with the airline since 2008 and had 3,285 flight hours, all of which were on the Boeing 727.
 The flight engineer was 72-year-old Pedro Duarte, who joined Aerosucre in 2013 and had logged 1,612 flight hours, though his flight experience on the Boeing 727 was unknown.

 Victims

 The flight plan indicated five people aboard, but an undocumented sixth person was on the flight.
 Four people died immediately and two people survived the impact, but one of the survivors died later from injuries.
-The sole survivor was flight technician Diego Armando Vargas Bravo.
+The sole survivor was a flight technician.